-An unforgettable diving trip through the best dive sites of Banda Sea: from Banda to Raja Ampat
+The best dive sites of Banda Sea: from Moluccas to Raja Ampat

 This trip begins in Ambon, capital of the Moluccas.
 From there we will visit the best dive sites of the historically important Banda Islands, the “Spice Islands”, strategic Dutch colony, that European Powers hard fought for in the 16th and 17th centuries.
 Along the East coast of Ceram we will continue towards Raja Ampat.
 The fantastic labyrinth of islands around Misool is absolutely breathtaking and has been scientifically proven to be the epicenter of global marine biodiversity.
 In the Raja Ampat marine park we will spend memorable days and we will finally end the trip in Sorong, West Papua.